-CCP 220 Development and Care of Infants and Toddlers Level I Prerequisites: Academic Reading and Writing Levels of 6; CCP 101 minimum grade "C"
+CCP 220 Development and Care of Infants and Toddlers

+Level I Prerequisites: Academic Reading and Writing Levels of 6; CCP 101 minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course focuses on the normal development of infants and toddlers.
 Emphasis is on the care and education of infants and toddlers in licensed group settings with attention to physical environment, equipment and materials and care giver strategies.